cBournhonesque/lightyear/NOTES.md

     - client: just spawn a client
     - server: can start a separate app, etc.

+- You have a UI where you can click on an example game you want to create (fps, simple_box, etc.)
+- You can select the mode: Client / Server / Host-Server / Client-And-Server
+- You can select the transport + protocol, etc.
+- We spawn one or more new apps to achieve this.
+We can also close the app
+- Client: start as a client
+-

 TODO:
 - on the server, we get cases where the input buffer just contains [SameAsPrecedent].
 Normally the first value should never be just SameAsPrecedent!
 That's due to `update_buffer` using `set_raw`.
 But maybe that's ok? if there's only SameAsPrecedent, we don't do anything (i.e. we re-use the existing inputs)